FahadHassan315/Bazaar-CaseStudy/README.md

 # Bazaar-CaseStudy
 This is a case study I performed on 2 datasets for a company's sales Data
-# 📊 Case Study: Data Analytics Internship Challenge
+# 📊 Case Study: Data Analytics Challenge

 ## 🧠 Overview